kosi2109/fastfood/README.md

 # FastFood

-Cinema Booking App build with Laravel and NextJs .
+Restraunt App build with Laravel and NextJs .

 ## Main Feature
 - Delivery Fee calculate based on restraunt and user location